-Please submit the R script and the Word document via WebCampus by midnight on the due date (Oct.
-5).
+Please complete all assignments by the due date listed in WebCampus.
 You can work in groups but please submit the materials individually.

 Please comment your code thoroughly.
-Don’t be afraid of for loops and inefficient coding practices… And of course be dangerous!
+Don’t be afraid of for loops and inefficient coding practices, as long as it gets the job done!

-If you haven’t already, please list your final project information (project title, group members etc.) on our shared Google sheets document
+Just a reminder: if you haven’t already, please fill out your final project topic and group members on our shared Google Sheets (link via WebCampus)

-Simulate data that meet the standard assumptions of univariate linear regression (homoskedasticity, Gaussian/independent residual errors).
-Then run the “lm()” function on your simulated data and examine how closely the parameter estimates match the “true” parameter values.
+Simulate data that meet the standard assumptions of univariate linear regression (homoskedasticity, normal/independent residual errors).
+Then run the “lm()” function on your simulated data and assess how closely the parameter estimates match the “true” parameter values.

 Exercise 2.1a

-Write a function called “LMDataSim()” for drawing a set of random observations from a data generating model that meets all the assumptions of ordinary linear regression.
+Write a function called “LMDataSim()” for simulating a sample from a data generating model that meets the assumptions of ordinary linear regression.
 This function should be specified as follows:

-• xlimits = a vector of length 2 specifying the minimum and maximum values of the covariate “x”
+• xlims = a real vector of length 2 specifying the minimum and maximum values of the covariate “x”

 • suggested algorithm:

-• sample random values (size=“sample.size”) from a uniform distribution (min and max defined by “xlimits”) to represent covariate values (hint: use the “runif()” function)
+• sample random values (size=“N”) from a uniform distribution (min and max defined by “xlims”) to represent covariate values (hint: use the “runif()” function)

-• Use the linear model defined by the “coefs” variable ([response mean] = intercept + slope*[covariate value]) to determine the expected (mean) value of the response variable at each covariate value.
+• Use the linear model defined by the first two values of the “parms” variable ([response mean] = a + b*[covariate value]) to determine the mean response at each covariate value.

-• Add “noise” to the expected values according to the “stdev” argument (use the “rnorm()” function)
+• Add normally distributed “noise” to the expected values according to the “sigma” component of the “parms” argument (use the “rnorm()” function)

 • return: